Skip to main content

 SDCFs have trained staff who are able to respond to overdoses, promote the use of clean equipment and safer injecting techniques, and provide links to healthcare and social services where needed.
 SDCFs provide cost savings by reducing the level of ill-health experienced by those who use these services, and so reduce the cost to wider health services, they reduce the amount of drug related litter in public spaces which requires cleaning up, and they reduce the impact on criminal justice and social work services.

-The proposed SDCF will undergo an evaluation to understand if these established benefits are achieved for its service users, the nearby community and wider society.
+The Thistle will undergo an evaluation to understand if these established benefits are achieved for its service users, the nearby community and wider society.

 How will these services help people who are injecting drugs?

-The Glasgow SDCF is targeted at people who have a long history of injecting drug use.
-The SDCF will provide opportunities to engage with this group, provide support for both health and social issues.
-The service will encourage engagement with treatment services to support each individual’s choices, which may include stopping drug use.
+The Thistle is targeted at people who have a long history of injecting drug use.
+The Thistle will provide opportunities to engage with this group, provide support for both health and social issues.
+If requested, staff will facilitate engagement with treatment services to support each individual’s choices, which may include stopping drug use.

 SDCF will also offer on-site access to: